The George Washington Bridge

 INFORMATION

-Entrance Fees: This has no entrance fee.
+Entrance Fees: There is no entrance fee.

 Ross Dock Park Area Information.